3) Follow Up

 Prospecting for your business is critical to your success.
 What do I mean?
-For business to grow, we need more customers.
+For business and income to grow, we need more customers.
 For our teams to grow, we need new team members (In our case: TSA’s).
-To get customers and distributors, we need to prospect.
+To get customers and TSA’s, we need to prospect.

 I like to think of it as simply asking questions along the way.
 The key, for me, has been to ask them a question that can end in a “yes” or a “no”.